 - Ensure that out-of-school suspension is used only if it is necessary to preserve the safety of other students and staff.

-- Review discipline data disaggregated by race, ethnicity, gender, and disability to identify concerns and monitor progress of school discipline reforms.
+- Review discipline data disaggregated by race, ethnicity, gender, and disability to identify concerns and monitor progress of school discipline reforms and their impact on conditions of learning.

 - If disparities in discipline data are identified, commit the school to a plan of action to ameliorate the root cause of these disparities.